-- I. auxiliary services in the state of checking and savings accounts, safe deposit boxes, or investment accounts; and; - m. in-state address shown on selective service registration, drivers' license, automobile title registration, hunting and fishing licenses, insurance policies, stock and bond registrations, last will and testament, annuities, or retirement plans. - E. Students determined to be eligible for resident tuition will maintain that eligibility upon re-enrollment within one (1) full academic year of their most recent previous enrollment unless there is evidence the student subsequently has abandoned resident status, for example: registering to vote in another state.
+- civic, or social organizations in the state; - auxiliary services in the state of checking and savings accounts, safe deposit boxes, or investment accounts; and; - m. in-state address shown on selective service registration, drivers' license, automobile title registration, hunting and fishing licenses, insurance policies, stock and bond registrations, last will and testament, annuities, or retirement plans. - E. Students determined to be eligible for resident tuition will maintain that eligibility upon re-enrollment within one (1) full academic year of their most recent previous enrollment unless there is evidence the student subsequently has abandoned resident status, for example: registering to vote in another state.

-Students failing to re-enroll within one (1) full academic year must establish eligibility upon re- enrollment.
+Students failing to re-enroll within one (1) full academic year must establish eligibility upon re-enrollment.